Gifts From Hazrat Inayat Khan

 In Thy illuminating presence.

-This dance is drawn from the prayer, Pir.
-When we're feeling sad and in need of comfort, and our hearts are troubled, these words can remind us to return to the place of pure peace within.
+and our hearts are troubled, these words can remind us to return to the place of pure peace within.
 The kind and compassionate qualities of God remind us that in fact we have nothing to fear and do not need doubt what may occur in our lives.
 When we focus on the blessings of being inspired, consoled and healed by God, then our doubt and fear will simply dissolve in God's illuminating presence, like clouds in the sunshine.
 We return to our true faith in God.